substack/mddf/readme.markdown

 * data next offset - (uint32) offset of the next data block in the next block, counting from the end of the block as 0
 * DATA - the raw bytes to store on this block
+* datalen - (uint32) number of data records in this block

+## tree structure

+The blocks are organized into a KD-B tree with allowances for variable-size chunks of data to live alongside points.

+When a block is too full, the next block index is chosen by comparing the point to insert with the first point in the current block at the dimension `(depth modulo dim)` for the current depth in the tree (starting from zero) `depth` and the dimension of every point, `dim`.
+If less than, select the left child at `(index * 2) + 1`.
+If greater or equal, select the right child at `(index + 1) * 2`.